 Snake plants are tough, require minimal care, and are fun to grow.
-In this post, I’ll tell you all you need to know in order to take care of your mother-in-law’s tongue plant.
+In this post, I’ll tell you all you need to know to take care of your mother-in-law’s tongue plant.

 There are few plants better for beginners to grow than the snake plant.
 They’re low maintenance, don’t require much attention, and are beautiful indoors or outside.